btjanaka/academic-site/src/_posts/2020-06-25-applying-grad-school.md

    helpful in understanding grad school was
    [this blog post](https://stefanosnikolaidis.blogspot.com/2018/12/7-rules-of-grad-school-game.html)
    from my advisor at USC.
+   - Some folks have asked whether they should do a master's before / instead of a PhD.
+My general impression is that master's degrees are more focused on coursework, though many programs do involve writing a thesis.
+In general, if you want to pursue a career in research, PhD is the way to go.
+A PhD is essentially full-time research, and many PhD programs allow you to petition for a master's anyway (e.g. USC lets you grab a master's after you finish the PhD coursework).
+Furthermore, PhD programs are typically funded, while master's programs can get pretty expensive.
+If you are thinking of going into a master's and then PhD, keep in mind that a master's is not required to pursue a PhD (i.e. you can go straight from undergrad to PhD), and a master's will not necessarily take time off your PhD.
 1. **Talk to as many people as possible.** Get advice from lots of people when you are trying to figure out the program and school to which you should apply.
 Anyone familiar with a PhD (especially professors and other folks who